jgillick/AVR-Libs/MultidropBusProtocol/README.md

 `0xFF 0xFF 0x00 <Address Command>`

-Then it will raise the first daisy chain line to `high` and send it's address twice (the second time is an easy way to determine non-corrupt data):
+Then it will raise the first daisy chain line to `high` and send `0x00` twice (the second time is an easy way to determine non-corrupt data):

-`0x01 0x01`
+`0x00 0x00`

-The first node will see it's incoming daisy line is `high` and increment the received address by 1, to `0x02` and assigns it to itself.
+The first node will see it's incoming daisy line is `high` and increment the received address by 1, to `0x01` and assigns it to itself.
 Then it raises it's outgoing daisy line to `high` and sends it's address twice:

-`0x02 0x02`
+`0x01 0x01`

 This continues for all nodes on the bus.
 There are two important timeouts used here.
 When the bus goes quiet, master will first repeat the last address to the bus (in case the last address posted became corrupt or the next node did not hear it).
-If the bus continues to be quiet, master will assume that all nodes have been addressed and it closes the address command by repeating the master address twice:
+If the bus continues to be quiet, master will assume that all nodes have been addressed and it closes the address command by repeating `0x00` twice:

-`0x01 0x01`
+`0x00 0x00`

 ### Another ending option
 The last node could also connect it's outgoing daisy line back to master, so that it